How to buy the best smart speaker

 However, they do record all the commands you give them (available for you to view in your voice search history, which you can delete), and voice commands are also recorded by Amazon and Google to improve their services.

-If you don’t want your smart speaker to listen to you at all, you can put them in mute mode.
-Sometimes, if you don’t plan to use the voice assistant, you can simply skip setting them up when you set up your smart speaker – although keeping them continuously on mute will have the same effect.
+If you don’t want your smart speaker to listen to you at all, you can put them in mute mode - often a red light will make clear when they're in this mode.
+Often, if you don’t plan to use the voice assistant, you can simply skip setting the voice assistant up when you set up your smart speaker – although keeping them continuously on mute will have the same effect.

 Since voice assistants offer powerful functionality, they also come with risks even if you set them up and rarely use them.
 For example, if you set up your Amazon account on an Alexa-powered speaker with one-click purchasing enabled, it's possible that your kids could buy things using your smart speaker without your knowledge.
-To remove this risk, you must turn off purchasing when you set up the speaker, or set up a password for making voice purchases in the Alexa app.
+To remove this risk, you must turn off purchasing when you set up the speaker or set up a password for making voice purchases, which you can configure in the Alexa app.

+We conduct full privacy and security testing on all smart speakers and smart displays we review.
 We will alert you in our reviews – and follow-up with the manufacturer to correct the issue – if we find any concerning security issues during our tests.
-Manufacturers also frequently release updates to make sure their smart speakers stay secure – so the best way to keep yours secure is to make sure to keep it updated with the latest software, if it doesn’t update automatically.
+Manufacturers also frequently release updates to make sure their smart speakers stay secure – so the best way to keep yours secure is to ensure you keep it updated with the latest software if it doesn’t update automatically.

 Smart speakers with large screens: should I get a smart display?